This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen:

-- The hair on your head may be removed.
-Your head will be placed on a head frame that is connected to a computer.
-The rigid head frame will be attached to your head with pins or screws.
-Scanned images of your brain will show pictures in three-dimensional (3-D) views on a monitor.
-This will help caregivers clearly see the different brain areas.
-This helps caregivers to target and biopsy your glioma more accurately.
+- Your head will be placed on a frame that is connected to a computer.
+The frame will be attached to your head with pins or screws.
+Scanned images of your brain will show pictures on a monitor.
+This will help your surgeon see the different brain areas to target and biopsy your glioma accurately.

-- Your caregiver will insert a special needle into your scalp and skull through a small opening.
-The needle passes through your brain until it reaches the exact location of the tumor.
-The samples are sent to the lab for tests.
-A bandage is placed over the incision to control bleeding.
+- Your surgeon will insert a needle into your scalp and skull through a small opening.
+The needle passes through your brain until it reaches the tumor.
+A sample will be taken and sent to a lab for tests.
+A bandage will be placed over the incision.

 After your surgery:

 You may be taken to a recovery room until you are fully awake.
-Caregivers will monitor you closely for any problems.
-Do not get out of bed until your caregiver says it is okay.
-When caregivers see that you are okay, you will be taken back to your hospital room.
+Healthcare providers will monitor you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+When healthcare providers see that you are okay, you will be taken back to your hospital room.
 The bandages used to cover your stitches keep the area clean and dry to prevent infection.
-A caregiver may remove the bandages soon after your surgery to check your wound.
+A healthcare provider may remove the bandages soon after your surgery to check your wound.